 Important Differences Between On Premise and Cloud Hosting

-Obviously, the big difference between these two types of hosting is on-site vs off-site.
+Obviously, the big difference between these two types of hosting is on premise vs off premise cloud.
 However, there are a few important factors, such as cloud hosting cost savings, to consider which set on prem vs off prem apart.

 In an on premise environment, business owners are responsible for the costs associated with their server hardware, maintenance, updates, memory and software.
-However in the cloud, businesses pay an annual or monthly fee to a 3rd-party hosting provider for the resources they use and don’t have to worry about costs for maintenance, security patch updates, upgrades or support.
+However in the cloud, businesses pay an annual or monthly fee to a 3rd-party cloud hosting provider for the resources they use and don’t have to worry about costs for maintenance, security patch updates, upgrades or support.
 Therefore, cloud hosting tends to be a better value, especially from a hosting cost savings perspective.

 Like we mentioned previously, businesses that host on-prem are responsible for the server and operating system maintenance.
 This can be a costly and time-consuming headache for employees and business owners.
 When using a cloud hosting service, the provider absorbs these associated costs while handling maintenance and updates.